ReactiveX/RxPY/README.md

                  )
 ```

-You do not even have to specify all three events types.
+You do not have to specify all three events types.
 You can pick and choose which events you want to observe using the named arguments, or simply provide a single lambda for the `on_next`.
+Typically in production, you will want to provide an `on_error` so errors are explicitly handled by the subscriber.

 ```python
 from rx import Observable